jiggzson/nerdamer/README.md

 As of version 0.5.0, the library is split into the core and optional add-ons which can be loaded after the core has been loaded.

+Note: The Together-science project decided to pick up the banner where Nerdamer left off.
+See [Nerdamer-Prime](https://github.com/together-science/nerdamer-prime).

 Getting started with Nerdamer

 Load the library in your html page